evekremer/coding_challenge/README.md

 In order to run the tests, the server must be running and then invoke:
 `$ ruby ./test/ts_unit_tests.rb`

-which runs all the unit tests defined under `/test/unit` folder to run.
+which runs all the unit tests defined under `/test/unit` folder.

 ## Resources